clearlyyy/sfml-gui/HOW_TO_CREATE_WIDGET.md

 ### Positioning the widget in the correct place.
 Every SFWIDGET has a ```sf::Vector2f w_pos```, this is the actual position of the widget relative to the GUI window.
-A.K.A this is the top left point of the widget.
+A.K.A this is the top left point of the widget. (automatically determined via w_index)

 Now that you know of your w_pos variable, you can then set the position of all the parts that make up your widget relative to w_pos.